vdaas/vald/docs/tutorial/get-started.md

 1. Port Forward(option)

-    If you do not use Kubernetes Ingress, port-forward is required to make request from your local environment possible.
+    If you do not use Kubernetes Ingress, port-forward is required to make requests from your local environment.

     ```bash
     kubectl port-forward deployment/vald-lb-gateway 8081:8081